Greatest Film Director

 Don McKellar's Last Night (1998) SUPPORTING: David Cronenberg as Duncan, husband of Sandra (Sandra Oh) and devoted gas company employee

-Vincent Ward's What Dreams May Come (1998) BIT PART: German director Werner Herzog as one of the faces in the Sea of Faces, claiming to be Chris Nielsen's (Robin Williams) father
+Vincent Ward's What Dreams May Come (1998) BIT PART: German director Werner Herzog as a Face - one of many faces in the Sea of Faces in Hell, claiming to be deceased Dr. Chris Nielsen's (Robin Williams) father

 Stanley Kubrick's Eyes Wide Shut (1999) SUPPORTING: Sydney Pollack as host socialite Victor Ziegler whose naked lady for the party's evening, Mandy (Julienne Davis) experienced an accidental overdose